pascalwhoop/old_website/_posts/academic/2016-01-23-erp-master-information-systems-uzk-summary.markdown

 ##### 2.3 What is the difference between interfaces & messages?

-Interfaces allow runtime and compilation time type checking.
+**Interfaces** allow runtime and compilation time type checking.
 Are usually used for intra-program and intra-server communication.

-Client-Server architecture
+**Messages** are used for inter-system communication.
+They have no type-checking and are, compared to interfaces, quiet slow (due to communication overhead, queuing etc)

 #### 3. What are parts of a distributed architecture?